Ham Pineapple Raisins Casserole | Sweet & Tangy Baked Ham Dinner

 It’s a great way to use leftover ham and it bakes in about 45 minutes, making it an easy weeknight casserole with classic mid-century flavor.

-1. Place diced ham in a casserole dish.
-Arrange minced onion and green pepper rings over the ham.
+Prep: Preheat oven to 350°F. Place the diced ham into your casserole dish.
+Arrange the minced onion and green pepper rings on top of the ham.

 Ham Pineapple Raisins Casserole FAQ